 Is a shaky compensation strategy holding your firm back?

-In today’s fast-moving economy, finding and keeping top talent can make or break your architecture, engineering, or construction organization.
+In a robust economy, finding and keeping top talent can make or break your architecture, engineering, or construction firm.
 Unfortunately, common compensation mistakes end up stifling growth, eating up profits, and deflating morale.
-If compensation is too high, your firm isn’t competitive for projects.
-If it is too low, your firm isn’t competitive for talent.
+If your pay, benefits, and incentive plan skews too high, you aren’t competitive for projects.
+If you’re too low, you can’t compete for talent.

 Common compensation mistakes include: